cheatham1/SoftwareBook/gettingstarted.md

 # Setup Your Environment

-You will learn how to download and prepare a virtual machine to run on your computer.
-This will then enable you to take a look at ATLAS data.

-There are two steps to setup your environment
-1. Download and install VirtualBox
-2. Download and install a virtual machine.
+We have provided the datasets and software in a variety of formats.
+You choose how you want to use them:

+* If you want to have a quick look at the data, not investing too much time, you can use the small virtual machine, which contains 10% of the data.
+This takes takes about 15 minutes to download and setup.

+* If you want to invest more time, or are setting up a lab for students, then you can use the medium virtual machine which contains all the data.
+This takes 1-2 hours to download and setup.

+* If you are a physicists, it is likely you already have ROOT installed, so you can just download the software and datasets separately if you wish.

+These instructions explain how to setup your environment for the first situation.
+The virtual machine book (the other gitbook in this Data & Tools section of the website) explains how to setup for the second.

 ## What is a virtual machine ?